-The only accepted standard coat color for the Maltese is white, where the Golden Retriever must be golden but can vary in shade from a much lighter blonde to a deeper reddish gold.
+The only standard coat color for the Maltese is white, whereas the Golden Retriever must be golden but can vary in shade from a much lighter blonde to a deeper reddish gold.

-The Golden Maltese often has the darker coloration of the ears and muzzles like that of the Golden Retriever and a black nose and paw pads with dark brown eyes.
+The Golden Maltese often has a darker coloration of the ears and muzzles like that of the Golden Retriever and a black nose and paw pads with dark brown eyes.

 - Eagerness to please.

-Like most dogs, training and socialization are crucial to the Golden Maltese mix.
-The intelligence and human-centered nature of each parent breed, however, make obedience training effortless.
+Training and socialization are crucial to the Golden Maltese mix, like most dogs.
+However, the intelligence and human-centered nature of each parent breed make obedience training effortless.

 The Golden Retriever Maltese offspring excels in protecting the family and serving as a loyal companion.
 While it is a good “family breed,” this mixed breed pup does tend to develop a stronger single-person bond.

-Although many Golden Maltese traits seem to derive from the Golden Retriever, if they are too fawned over by overprotective owners, this mixed breed can develop “small dog syndrome.”
+Although many Golden Maltese traits seem to derive from the Golden Retriever, if they are too fawn over by overprotective owners, this mixed breed can develop “small dog syndrome.”

-When it comes to family life, the Golden Maltese can excel in a family of any size.
-These dogs even do well with younger children so long as they are familiar with how to respect smaller dogs.
+Regarding family life, the Golden Maltese can excel in a family of any size.
+These dogs do well with younger children as long as they know how to respect smaller dogs.

-A great dog for dog owners of all experience levels, the Golden Maltese is eager to please and once they form a bond with their “person,” a few words of encouragement can cement a new command quite quickly.
+An excellent dog for dog owners of all experience levels, the Golden Maltese is eager to please, and once they form a bond with their “person,” a few words of encouragement can cement a new command quite quickly.

-Although the Golden retriever is a very sociable breed, the Golden Maltese mix can be wary of strangers and they may be suspicious of anyone unfamiliar.
-Properly socialized Golden Maltese dogs can, however, be socially outgoing with good socialization practiced from a very early age.
+Although the Golden retriever is an amiable breed, the Golden Maltese mix can be wary of strangers and may be suspicious of anyone unfamiliar.
+Properly socialized Golden Maltese dogs can be socially outgoing with good socialization practiced from a very early age.

-The offspring of the Golden Retriever and Maltese can be at risk for a variety of heritable conditions because both parent breeds are prone to many of the same illnesses.
+The Golden Retriever’s and Maltese’s offspring can be at risk for various heritable conditions because both parent breeds are prone to many of the same illnesses.
 Legitimate concerns include:

 - Food allergies